Electric Skillet Steak

 - In a small bowl combine the butter with the herbs and mix until well combined.
 Refrigerate.

 - Preheat skillet over high heat, 400ºF.
-When several drops of water sprinkled on skillet dissipate, approximately 2 - 3 minutes, place meat in the skillet.
+When the skillet light goes off (meaning it has reached the right temp.), place the steaks in the skillet.

 - Cook on one side until browned.
-It will loosen from the pan as it browns.
+Once it browns, it will loosen from the pan.

-- Turn and cook until other side is browned (approximately 1-2 minutes per side).
+- Flip over and brown the other side (approximately 1-2 minutes per side).

-- Reduce heat to medium-low (for electric skillet, 250°F-275°F) and cook with cover on for approximately 5 mins. (for medium-rare), or to desired doneness.
+- Reduce heat to medium-low (for electric skillet, 250°F-275°F) and cook with cover on for approximately 5 mins., or to desired doneness using a meat thermometer.

 - Serve with the herb butter.